uptime-com/terraform-provider-uptime/docs/resources/check_udp.md

 page_title: "uptime_check_udp Resource - terraform-provider-uptime"
 subcategory: ""
 description: |-
-  Monitor a UDP port for a response
+  Monitor a UDP port for a response.
+Import using the check ID: terraform import uptime_check_udp.example 123
 ---

 # uptime_check_udp (Resource)

-Monitor a UDP port for a response
+Monitor a UDP port for a response.
+Import using the check ID: `terraform import uptime_check_udp.example 123`